 Contact: +421 53/454 13 36

-This church was opened in the year 1452 and hence is one of the oldest existing churches in Slovakia.
+Looking for well-known places in Slovakia?
+St Martin’s Cathedral was opened in the year 1452 and hence is one of the oldest existing churches in Europe.
 Situated at the western border of the Bratislava Castle, the design of this castle is inspired by gothic architecture.

 Location: Rudnayovo námestie 1, 811 01 Bratislava, Slovakia